 Visiting Scholars Program

-The visitors program offers research, training, and professional development opportunities for junior and senior scholars whose research relates to Eurasia.
+The Visiting Scholar Program offers comprehensive research, training and professional development opportunities for both junior and senior scholars whose research relates to Russia and/or Eurasia.

 • Both junior and senior scholars are encouraged to apply;